EgbertRijke/egbertrijke.github.io/cv.md

 - U. Buchholtz and E. Rijke, _The Cayley-Dickson Construction in Homotopy Type Theory_, Higher Structures, 2017. [arXiv](https://arxiv.org/abs/1610.01134)
 - E. Rijke and B. Spitters, _Sets in Homotopy Type Theory_, Special Issue of Mathematical Structures in Computer Science, 2014. [arXiv](http://arxiv.org/abs/1305.3835)
 - The Univalent Foundations Program, _Homotopy Type Theory: Univalent Foundations of Mathematics_.
 Institute for Advanced Study, 2013.
 [Book](http://www.homotopytypetheory.org/book/)

----

-**Key Improvements:**
-- Made sure that lists use consistent date formats (e.g., "August 2024–present" and "September 2019–July 2024").
-- Standardized titles and proper nouns with capitalization (e.g., "Homotopy Type Theory" and "Daily Applications of the Univalence Axiom").
-- Harmonized punctuation at the end of items (no periods unless necessary for complete sentences).
-- Emphasized titles with italics and used consistent linking for URLs and references.